 Doppler effect, resonance, and Organ pipes

 Excess pressure in drops and bubble

 The eligibility criteria for the NSEP Examination every year are kept simple so that many students participate in it.
-The NSEP Examination is conducted in approximately 1600 centers across the country and more than two lakh students participate in it.
-The eligibility criteria for NSEP 2021 are given below.
+The NSEP Examination is conducted in approximately 1600 centres across the country, and more than two lakh students participate in it.
+The eligibility criteria for NSEP 2023-24 are given below.